Tests for epilepsy

 The MRI machine makes loud thumping and banging noises.
 Earplugs or earmuffs should be available.

 Because of the strong magnetic field people with pacemakers, cerebral aneurysm clips and any other metal surgical implants will not be able to have a MRI scan.
+There are specific guidelines to allow an MRI to be done with VNS implanted.

 It is important to remove jewellery, hairclips, hearing aids, credit cards, coins, keys, even makeup and hair gels which could interfere with the scan.